Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 2 More Flavor to Hero of Baldur's Gate (includes PC's Residence inside Palace)
 -----------------------------------
-For SoD and EET only, naming of the PC "Hero of BG" will happen on rostrum we all know from SoD (in a really short cutscene).
+For all games, Duke Belt gives the PC quarters on the third floor of the palace.

-For BGT, this component adds more lines to Duke Belt's dialogue after defeating Sarevok, reflecting the PC to be the "Hero of Baldur's Gate".
+For BGT, this component also adds more lines to Duke Belt's dialogue after defeating Sarevok, reflecting the PC to be the "Hero of Baldur's Gate".

 The room in the northwest of the 3rd level in the palace will be assigned to the PC.
 A servant will be there to instruct about the PC's personal chest: it is the "same" one that is used in SoD to transfer the items to the first camp.
 This chest (at the far west of the room) will now be unlocked.
 For SoD/EET the content will be moved to the "same" chest inside the SoD campaign (in bd0103.are) automatically.
 For all EE games, all chests inside the PC's room will be emptied, the contents will now be inside the drawer on the 2nd level of the palace.